Procedural reasoning system: Applications

 The seminal application of SRI's PRS was a monitoring and fault detection system for the reaction control system (RCS) on the NASA space shuttle.
 The RCS provides propulsive forces from a collection of jet thrusters and controls altitude of the space shuttle.
 A PRS-based fault diagnostic system was developed and tested using a simulator.
 It included over 100 KAs and over 25 meta level KAs.
 RCS specific KAs were written by space shuttle mission controllers.
 It was implemented on the Symbolics 3600 Series LISP machine and used multiple communicating instances of PRS.
 The system maintained over 1000 facts about the RCS, over 650 facts for the forward RCS alone and half of which are updated continuously during the mission.
-A version of the PRS was used to monitor the reaction control system on the NASA Space Shuttle Discovery.
+A version of the PRS was used to monitor the reaction control system on the Space Shuttle Discovery.

 PRS was tested on Shakey the robot including navigational and simulated jet malfunction scenarios based on the space shuttle.
 Later applications included a network management monitor called the Interactive Real-time Telecommunications Network Management System (IRTNMS) for Telecom Australia.